Removing contaminants from the water used everyday at the Fire House is a critical part of protecting the health of all Firefighting personnel.

 The firefighters use the water in the pumper trucks for much more than just knocking down fires.
 They also sometimes have to drink it:

 The most basic of health defenses begin with access to clean water.
 Many firefighters are fighting the odds because cancer rates within the firefighter profession are increasing.
 Hidden contaminants are often found in local water sources.

 The Fire House is where they cook, eat, sleep, shower, wash their clothes and uniforms, hold meetings, family gatherings and maintain all of the equipment for responding to any emergency.

 Protecting the health of the firefighters inside the Fire House is just as important as protecting them from contaminants out in the field.

-Our team has engineered a three stage water filter to remove contaminants from the Pumper Truck water, providing an effective solution to help the firefighters utilize the water for safer, more thorough on scene decontamination and consumption when necessary.
+A team of Water Filtration Engineers from Clearbrook have developed a three stage water filter to remove contaminants from the Pumper Truck water, providing an effective solution to help the firefighters utilize the water for safer, more thorough on scene decontamination and consumption when necessary.

 With the water filter in place, the Pumper Truck could be utilized in times of crisis as a mobile potable water unit.